Klasmart-Engineering/klasmart-live-frontend/kidsloop-live/live/README.md

 ### Building

+After cloning the repository some of the platforms, plugins, or directorys required by cordova might not be there.
+The `cordova prepare` command can be used to prepare the cordova project.

 First ensure that the required platform is installed.
 This can be verified using cordova CLI.

 \$ `cordova platform ls`\